Step-By-Step: Let’s Jump-Start a Portable Career With MyCAA

 Step 3: Start Exploring Programs

-You have to be able to start and complete the class while your spouse (or military sponsor) is on Title 10 military orders.
+You have to be able to start the class while your spouse (or military sponsor) is on Title 10 military orders.
 Since those are always subject to change, you'll want to find a program that's focused on your success.
 Only specific programs are approved by MyCAA.

 Step 4: Find a School